-- "Solar Program" means the Solar Energy Systems Incentive 43 44 Program created by section 23 of this act.
-45 - Sec.
+Sec.
+17. "Solar Program" means the Solar Energy Systems Incentive - Program created by section 23 of this act. - Sec.
 18. "Task Force" means the Task Force for Renewable Energy and Energy Conservation created by NRS 701.350. - Sec.
-19. "Utility" means a public utility that supplies electricity in this State. - The Commission shall adopt regulations necessary to carry out the Sec.
-20. 50 provisions of this chapter, including, without limitation, regulations that - The type of incentives available to participants in the Solar Program and the level or amount of those incentives;

-- The requirements for a utility's annual plan for carrying out and administering the Solar Program.
-A utility's annual plan must include, without limitation: - (a) A detailed plan for advertising the Solar Program; - (b) A detailed budget and schedule for carrying out and administering the Solar Program; - (c) A detailed account of administrative processes and forms that will be used to carry out and administer the Solar Program, including, without limitation, a description of the application process and copies of all applications and any other forms that are necessary to apply for and participate in the Solar Program; - 11 (d) A detailed account of the procedures that will be used for inspection and 12 verification of a participant's solar energy system and compliance with the Solar 13 Program; - 14 (e) A detailed account of training and educational activities that will be used 15 to carry out and administer the Solar Program; and

-16 (f) Any other information required by the Commission.

-- 17 Sec.
-21. In consultation with the Task Force, the Commission shall adopt 18 regulations that establish: - 19 1.
-The qualifications and requirements an applicant must meet to be 20 eligible to participate in each applicable category of: 21

-(a) School property;
+19. "Utility" means a public utility that supplies electricity in this State. - Sec.
+20. The Commission shall adopt regulations necessary to carry out the provisions of this chapter, including, without limitation, regulations that establish: - 1.
+The type of incentives available to participants in the Solar Program and the level or amount of those incentives; - 2.
+The requirements for a utility's annual plan for carrying out and administering the Solar Program.
+A utility's annual plan must include, without limitation: - (a) A detailed plan for advertising the Solar Program; - (b) A detailed budget and schedule for carrying out and administering the Solar Program; - (c) A detailed account of administrative processes and forms that will be used to carry out and administer the Solar Program, including, without limitation, a description of the application process and copies of all applications and any other forms that are necessary to apply for and participate in the Solar Program; - (d) A detailed account of the procedures that will be used for inspection and verification of a participant's solar energy system and compliance with the Solar Program; - (e) A detailed account of training and educational activities that will be used to carry out and administer the Solar Program; and - (f) Any other information required by the Commission. - Sec.
+21. In consultation with the Task Force, the Commission shall adopt regulations that establish: - 1.
+The qualifications and requirements an applicant must meet to be eligible to participate in each applicable category of: - (a) School property; - (b) Public and other property; and - (c) Private residential property and small business property; and - 2.
+The form and content of the master application which a utility must submit to the Commission pursuant to section 24 of this act.